Healthcare Trust Of America's Moat Just Got Wider

-I was preparing to publish an article this morning on Healthcare Trust of America’s (HTA) first quarter earnings results and by before I could hit the “send” button, I saw the following news:
+I was preparing to publish an article this morning on Healthcare Trust of America’s (HTA) first quarter earnings results and before I could hit the “send” button, I saw the following news:

 HTA acquires Duke's medical office portfolio